DdarioD09/admin-pro-backend/README.md

 # AdminPro - Backend

 This is a hands-on project that gives you a CRUD for doctors, hospitals and users.
-This services are used for in the Frontend repository [Admin-pro](https://github.com/DdarioD09/angular-adv-adminpro "Admin-pro").
+This services are used in the Frontend repository [Admin-pro](https://github.com/DdarioD09/angular-adv-adminpro "Admin-pro").

 ## Database
 It uses MongoDB as database, following this structure: